 I’ve had some offices that refuse to take anything less than half.
 I’ve had some that take refused to take any less than 20%.
 And then there’s others who are willing to take any percentage as long as it makes sense.
 There’s nothing we can do about it.
 We can’t ask for a different office to review it as they are all directed based on the loan amount and also the SBA loan type.

 So that’s it, that’s it.
 That’s my refresher course on SBA Offer In Compromise.
-Want something more comprehensive?
-Check out my Comprehensive Guide To SBA Offer In Compromise.
+Want to talk it over with me?
+Schedule a case evaluation here.

 P.S.
 COVID is the worst.